 As always, we've been busy combing through all the Play Store's latest entries during the past month.
 Besides publishing our larger, semi-weekly roundups, we try to separate out the very best.
 In the interest of saving readers time and – more importantly – money in trying out all the games we discuss each month, we assemble a shortlist of the games you can't miss.
 If you're looking to spice up your games library, any of these picks would be a great choice.
 Read More

 Of course after our app roundup earlier today, we've got to have a roundup of the very best games from last month.
 This time we have a few more than usual, bumping the count to eight.
 While our shortlist isn't so short this time around, all the games discussed are well worth checking out.
 From racing to hidden object, April 2013 had something for just about every type of gamer.

 It wouldn't be another month without our usual short-lists.
 We've already discussed our six favorite apps from March 2013, so it's time to take a look at the six best games we saw last month.
 As usual, the Play Store had plenty of new games to offer, from fast-paced shooters to classic remakes to chaotic puzzlers.
 If you like playing games on Android, chances are there was something for you last month.
-Since most readers don't have enough time to check out every worthy competitor in the store, we'll take a peek at the six games we think stood out most last month.
 Read More

 If you're like us, you have an obsession with new apps.
 When you try every new app you come across though, you're bound for disappointment.
 After all, not every app can be a paragon of functionality, style, and convenience.
 With that in mind, we go through the long list of new apps submitted to the Play Store every couple of weeks and bring you the best.
 Even that, though, can be a little too much to digest for some users.
-For that reason, we've got monthly roundups featuring just a handful of the very very best apps and games from the previous month.
 Read More